aj0strow/mcgill-steam/bin/README.txt

 Note B) sampleWeatherForecast.csv actually has 27 entries... that is because the svm model is design to use a weather "trend" i.e. predict based on a moving window.
-So the first 3 lines of data should be old data from records, while the next 24 lines should be the most recent weather forecast from Pulse.
+So the first 3 (specified by the final command line input) lines of data should be old data from records, while the next 24 lines should be the most recent weather forecast from Pulse.

 Note C) This might get you started running R on Heroku https://github.com/virtualstaticvoid/heroku-buildpack-r